Whatsapp Icon

 Liquid Biopsy: A Non-Invasive Game-Changer

 The emerging technique of liquid biopsy is set to redefine cancer diagnostics.
 This method involves detecting cancer cells or their DNA in blood samples, offering a less invasive alternative to traditional biopsy methods.
-The implications for cytology are profound, as it could facilitate regular monitoring of patients, early detection of relapse, and a better understanding of tumor heterogeneity and evolution over time.
+The implications for cytology are profound, as it could facilitate regular monitoring of patients, early detection of relapse, and a better understanding of tumou heterogeneity and evolution over time.

 Molecular Cytology and Personalized Medicine

 Another promising frontier is the intersection of cytology with molecular biology sometimes referred to as molecular cytology.
 This approach examines the genetic and molecular features of cancer cells, offering clues about the most effective treatments.
-Tailoring therapy to the individuals specific cancer type (personalized medicine) might soon become the standard, improving survival rates while minimizing side effects from unnecessary or ineffective treatments.
+Tailoring therapy to the individual's specific cancer type (personalized medicine) might soon become the standard, improving survival rates while minimizing side effects from unnecessary or ineffective treatments.

 Next-Generation Sequencing (NGS) Technologies